Columbia, MD — Federal Health

 • Delivered an award-winning Beneficiary Claims Data API program.

-• Established the first federal Bulk FHIR implementation according to the resume summary.
+• Established the first federal Bulk FHIR implementation.

 Artifacts